rancour-a/dupe-excercise/README.md

 Source code:  https://github.com/rancour-a/dupe-excercise
-To run (SPRING BOOT/MAVEN):  mvn spring-boot:run  in the project dir, then goto localhost:7755 To see a running app:   HEROKU
+To run (SPRING BOOT/MAVEN):  mvn spring-boot:run  in the project dir, then goto localhost:7755 To see a running app:   https://validity-demo-dupe.herokuapp.com/

 Create a JAR from source:  mvn install package